Estimated Reading Time: 5 Minutes

-Does the property you purchase have a water easement?
-When you purchase a property in Costa Rica, for sure you want to check if the property has water or access to water and if the water is legally connected.
-You know why?
+Does the property you are purchasing have a water easement?
+When you buy a property in Costa Rica, you will want to verify if the property has access to water and if the water is legally connected.
+Do you know why?

-BUT, before you decide on buying raw land in Costa Rica, get a letter from the water company in the area that confirms you can request a water meter for the property.
-Without this letter, you will never get a building permit from the municipality.
+However, before you decide to buy raw land in Costa Rica, obtain a letter from the local water company confirming that you can request a water meter for the property.
+Without this letter, you will not be able to obtain a building permit from the municipality.

-When the property is in a legally constituted condominium, the water meter is probably installed at the entrance of the community.
+When the property is part of a legally constituted condominium, the water meter is probably installed at the entrance of the community.
 In most condominiums, the properties don’t have direct access to road frontage.

 When should you worry?